Track Selection 1 Russian Lullaby

 The surface marks on track two do sound briefly, about eight revs was my impression.
 However the rest of the record is remarkably clean and in EX condition.
 The single scuff must have put off the high-end buyers, as it was won for a very frugal sum, considering I have chased and lost this at four to five times that previously.
 Condition is everything.

 Not a few auctions in Popsike claim the record is “RARE”.
-Well Popsike lists no less than 290 auctions of this record, more than I have seen previously for any record I have ever looked at.
+Well Popsike lists no less than 290 auctions of this record, more than I have seen previously for any record I have ever looked at apart from Kind of Blue.
 It is BLOODY COMMON, not RARE!.